jnwatson/py-lmdb/docs/index.rst

     **Caution:** when a sub-database has been opened with :py:meth:`Environment.open` or :py:class:`Database`, the resulting handle
     is shared with all environment users.
-In particular, this means any user calling :py:meth:`Database.close` will invalidate the handle for all readers.
+In particular, this means any user calling :py:meth:`Database.close` will invalidate the handle for all users.
     For this reason the :py:class:`Database` destructor never deletes native handles, you must do it explicitly.

     There is little reason to close a handle: open handles only consume slots in the shared environment, and repeated calls to